 We are a growing, dynamic community, with programs for children, youth, families and people of all ages.

-Our programs reach out to the community of Fort Collins and beyond with the Music at St. Luke's concert series, outreach ministries, St. Luke's Preschool, and shared programs with the other Episcopal church in Fort Collins, St. Paul's: a middle school youth group and summer mission trip, and a Vacation Bible School for preschool and elementary-aged children.
+Our programs reach out to the community of Fort Collins and beyond with the Music at St. Luke's concert series, outreach ministries, St. Luke's Preschool, and shared programs with St. Paul's Episcopal Church including a middle school youth group and summer mission trip.

-Our Christian Formation for Kindergarten through 8th grade runs on Sundays from September through May.
+Our Christian Formation/Sunday School for Kindergarten through 8th grade runs on Sundays from September through May.